• Skip to primary navigation

 I've made this recipe with roasted zucchini, coconut flour tortillas, fried egg, crêpes, and all purpose flour tortillas when guests are not following a special diet.
 I've made it without green chilies and cilantro, and it's still great.
 So feel free to substitute and change it up.

 This is not dairy-free but can be made dairy-free by removing the cheese and using a dairy-free cheese substitute.
-Another option is to use a creamy white bean sauce like the one used here or cashew sour cream from my SCD book, page 23.
+Another option is to use cashew sour cream from my SCD book, page 23.

 If you're following SCD, use an SCD-legal cheese such as dry curd cottage cheese, Havarti, or Parmesan cheese.
 Tip: To get the top brown and bubbly, I turn the oven up to broil for a minute or so at the very end.
 Also, I've made this when I haven't had cilantro or green onions, and it still came out great!